MohanaPriyaJECE/Todo-App/README.md

   3. Mark tasks as completed (with strikethrough styling).
   4. Toggle important tasks using a star icon.
   5. Delete tasks.
-  6. Filtering:
+  6. Filtering
+  7. Weather API Integration
-  7. Filter tasks by "All Tasks," "Today," or "Important" using the sidebar.
+  8. Filter tasks by "All Tasks," "Today," or "Important" using the sidebar.
-  8. Dark/Light Mode:
+  9. Dark/Light Mode:
-  9. Toggle between dark and light themes for the entire application.
+  10. Toggle between dark and light themes for the entire application.
-  10. Right Sidebar:
+  11. Right Sidebar:
-  11. Access additional features like:
+  12. Access additional features like:
-  12. Adding steps.
+  13. Adding steps.
-  13. Setting reminders.
+  14. Setting reminders.
-  14. Adding due dates.
+  15. Adding due dates.
-  15. Repeating tasks.
+  16. Repeating tasks.

 *Statistics*
 View task completion status via a pie chart.